devtin/duckfficer/DOCS.md

 <a name="Transformers"></a>

 ## Transformers : <code>Object</code>
-Transformers are functions that performs the type casting logic and validation.
+Transformers are functions that perform type casting logic, validation and parsing.

 **Kind**: global constant
 **Properties**